 We’re a small office on a big mission.
 At ASES, it’s all about the people who make it happen.
 Whether publishing Solar Today and Solar@Work or producing the National Solar Tour or National Solar Conference, these talented individuals cover the solar and renewable energy scene from coast to coast.

-Accounts and Finance
+Accounts and Finance Manager

 Sarah Townes has worked in music and finance in Boulder, CO since 1998, and was delighted to join the ASES team in 2016 to promote solar energy and sustainability in our beautiful world.
 Sarah enjoys working with the dynamic staff, and managing the finances for such a positive organization brings great job satisfaction.
 ASES’s large membership base and non-profit status require full accountability and transparency in all its dealings financial and social, and it brings her pleasure to work in non-profit accounting in such a high integrity organization.
 Outside of ASES Sarah enjoys singing, teaching singing and performing, and her latest album is available for sale on iTunes.
 Favorite recreation includes hiking, relaxing by the fire at the St. Julien, and having fun with her family, both immediate and extended.
 She finds inspiration daily in her young son and his friends.

-Sara Morell is an all around crafty gal living in Longmont, CO.
-Originally from the east coast, Sara studied art and photography in college and began her creative career as a photojournalist for newspapers in the D.C. area.
+Sara Morell is an all around crafty gal living in Longmont, Colorado.
+Originally from the east coast, Sara studied art and photography in college and began her creative career as a photojournalist for newspapers in the Washington D.C. area.
 Now, Sara specializes in web design, photography and online marketing, and has worked in marketing and operations the photography, outdoor and hospitality industries.
 When not designing or working on websites, Sara enjoys hanging out with her pet chickens, hiking and spending time outdoors.